 The COHA Translational Research Fellowship provides 2 years of support for research training of residency trained veterinary specialists.
 The Fellowship provides a salary stipend at the NIH postdoctoral pay scale, plus $2,500 for travel or training-related expenses.
 Fellows must devote at least 75% effort to research, but may supplement this with up to 25% effort devoted to clinical duties that are relevant to the proposed research and are funded separately by the training institution.

-Mentored research opportunities for our next group of prospective fellows are being solicited now with a formal call for trainers. https://www.ctsaonehealthalliance.org/resources/call-ctsa-translational-research-fellowship-opportunities
+Mentored research opportunities for prospective fellows are solicited each spring with a formal call for trainers. https://www.ctsaonehealthalliance.org/resources/call-ctsa-translational-research-fellowship-opportunities

 Congratulations to our 6 COHA fellows appointed to date!